 Math is kinda hard, and so are string literals.
 I wanted to experiment with mathematically creating colors and color gradients.
 The results are some very pretty stepping stones, which I thought looked best in a circle.

 I wanted to experiment with clipping masks in canvas, and it ended up looking like really big pixels.
 Reminiscent of leaning in to an old iMac, I decided to lean in to the RGB aesthetic.
-Click the card for a new drawing!
+Use the Update Preview button to draw a new card!

 A jump in complexity here.
 This sketch utilizes a lot of nested loops to iterate deep into some squares.
 Whenever we draw a square, we make a decision to subdivide it and draw more, and again a second time.
 This way we get a drill-down, spiraling sort of look.
-Click the card for a new drawing!
+Use the Update Preview button to draw a new card!

 No cool story here, just some fun shapes.
 The interesting stuff we're doing here is probably the helper functions that pick a random item from an array and pick a random whole number from a range.
 We'll be using these a lot in later cards I imagine.
 Use the Update Preview button to draw a new card!

 Science is the new Rock and Roll.
 Inspired by a screenshot of the Nowhere Men comic that a coworker had lying around.
 The only tricky thing here is drawing half an ellipse to cover the front of our sphere and create the halo effect.